philipobenito/closure/2.x/debug.md

 Starting with version 2.0.0, **Opis Closure** allows you to track the residing source of a serialized closure by using the `#trackme` directive inside the closure.
-The `#trackme` directive provides the following informations:
+The `#trackme` directive provides the following information:

 - `Date` - the date when the closure was serialized, represented in the W3C format
 - `Timestamp` - an integer representation of the Date